mainmatter/playbook/src/development-process/README.md

   and ideally not represent more than a few days of work - larger issues can often be broken down into multiple smaller ones, possibly even allowing for work to happen simultaneously
+- Include a sequence of steps to be taken to complete the issue; in order to prepare this sequence, the iteration lead might need to partner with a team member more familiar with a particular part of the codebase or feature

 #### Spikes